Yankue/robot-guide/src/guide/posting/README.md

 The first step to create a post category/option is to run the command:

 ```
->post_config add
+/config posting
 ```

 Make sure you have your DMs open, or else RoBot will not be able to DM you.
+You need the manage server permission to use the `/config` command.

 ### Name

 Once you run the above command, RoBot will DM you asking the name for the post category you are creating.
-The name is what users identify it by when they run the `>post` command, so make it simple and descriptive.
+The name is what users identify it by when they run the `/post` command, so make it simple and descriptive.

 ### Cooldown